-DC Stylist: Originally fashionable in the grand estates of England in the 1800s, today a ‘tufted’ sofa makes a ‘boho luxe’ statement as seen in the Parisian boutique of Belgian Fashion Designer Dries van Noten who also chose one for his Tokyo boutique.
+DC Stylist: Seat 6 or 8 in style.
+Originally fashionable in the grand estates of England in the 1800s, today a ‘tufted’ sofa makes a ‘boho luxe’ statement as seen in the Parisian boutique of Belgian Fashion Designer Dries van Noten who also chose this sofa style for his Tokyo boutique.
 View here Dries Van Noten store in Paris .

 Priced as a pair.
 To purchase individually please email email@example.com.

 - Dimensions: H72cm W250cm D95cm SH38cm